Everest High Passes Trek - 15 Days

 TEH family

-Our family has been in the tourism business in Nepal for three generations.
-We think of all of our employees and teams as family because we started out as porters and now manage an agency.
-Our guides and Sherpas are all professionals with a lot of expertise, and they will be with you the whole time to make sure your trek is safe and fun.
-They know how to stay safe in the mountains, do first aid in the bush, and rock climb.
-They also speak English well.
-They know the area well because they live in the upper Himalayas.
-We make sure they get the insurance, food, housing, and medical treatment they need when they need it.
-Please treat our employees like family, and don't be afraid to ask for help or have questions at any moment.
+We are a family firm that has been in the tourism business in Nepal for three generations.
+We believe that all of our employees and teams are family. we started as porters and now run an agency.
+Our professional and experienced guides and Sherpas will be with you the whole time to make sure your trek is safe and memorable.
+They know how to do first aid in the bush, rock climbing, and how to stay safe in the mountains.
+They also speak good English.
+They are from the upper Himalayas, so they know the area well.
+We take care of their insurance, food, housing, and medical.
+Please treat our workers like family and don't hesitate to ask for help or have questions at any time.

 Flexible Schedule